soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 - Discourse markers

 **Papers**

-**Theoretical linguistics**
+- **Theoretical linguistics**
 - To appear | Lee, Soo-Hwan, and Yining Nie.
 To appear.
 Korean case stacking and the nominal template. _Proceedings of 45th Annual Penn Linguistics Conference_. |
 - 2020 | Lee, Soo-Hwan.
 2020.
 Speech act phrases in Korean nominal structures. _Proceedings of Japanese/Korean Linguistics 27_. | [bibtex]
 - 2020 | Lee, Soo-Hwan.
 2020.
 Prosody and EPP in Swahili.
 2020. _Proceedings of the 2019 Annual Meeting on Phonology_. | [bibtex]
 - 2019| Lee, Soo-Hwan, and Doo-Won Lee.
 2019.
 Nominal mismatches in Swahili locatives. _Proceedings of the Linguistic Society of America 2019_. | [bibtex]
-- Suppletion in serial verb constructions.
+- 2018| Lee, Soo-Hwan.
 2018.
-Studies in Generative Grammar 28(3). | [bibtex]
+Suppletion in serial verb constructions. _Studies in Generative Grammar 28(3)_. | [bibtex]
-- Suppletive allomorphy conditioned by humbleness in Korean.
+- 2018| Lee, Soo-Hwan, and Minjung Kim.
 2018.
-Proceedings of BLS 44. (with Minjung Kim) | [bibtex]
+Suppletive allomorphy conditioned by humbleness in Korean. _Proceedings of the 44th Annual Meeting of the Berkeley Linguistics Society_. | [bibtex]

 **Computational linguistics**
 - 2022 | Can language models capture syntactic associations without surface cues?
 A case study of reflexive anaphor licensing in English control constructions.
 Proceedings of SCiL 2022 (extended abstract). (with Sebastian Schuster)